Skip to Content

 Furthermore, the player that receives the ball after the flare screen has the option to shoot a jump shot, particularly from three-point range, or pass the ball to the player who slipped to the basket.

-It should also be mentioned that for these diagrams, the offensive players do not necessarily have to follow the traditional basketball positions.
-In other words, the players can be positionless in this particular instance.
+It should be mentioned as well that for these diagrams, the offensive players do not necessarily have to follow the traditional basketball positions.

 If 2 does not receive the ball from 1, then 2 could continue the cut towards the right side corner.